alyssaimani/Deep-Learning-CRISPR-Model/README.md

 and their [GitHub](https://github.com/LQYoLH/CnnCrispr).

 # Description
-This project is intended for study of implementing deep learning to a binary classification of sgRNA off-targetprediction.
+This project is intended for study of implementing deep learning to a binary classification of sgRNA off-target prediction.
 Five different models were compared in this study to get the best performance in classification prediction for off-target sgRNA.
 All models implement Word2Vec embedding to get better feature vector representation compared to the traditional one-hot encoding method.
 The five models were constructed by different RNN models: biLSTM, LSTM, GRU, biGRU and without RNN Layer (NoRNN).